-All these organizations recommend that an education suitable for preparing someone to enter the paralegal profession consist of no less than 60 semester hours of credit, which equates to a two-year program that should consist of general courses along with paralegal core and specialty courses.
+All these organizations recommend that an education suitable for preparing someone to enter the paralegal profession consist of no less than 60 semester hours of credit, which equates to a two-year program at minimum that consists of general courses along with paralegal core and specialty courses.

 But recommendations are just that.
 Since there is no legal requirement to meet certain educational minimums, this places the onus on you to get the education and training you believe would best prepare you to work in a law firm, government agency, non-profit or corporate legal department…

-If you hold an associate’s or bachelor’s in any field and you have been working in a profession where you developed strong communication skills through years of practice, then maybe you don’t need the extra coursework, in which case a certificate program would suffice…
+If you hold an associate’s or bachelor’s in any field and you have been working in a profession where you developed strong communication skills through years of practice, then a post-degree certificate program is what you’re after…

 But if you’re a new student without much work experience and haven’t had the chance to refine these skills, an associate’s or even a bachelor’s degree in paralegal studies is definitely worth considering.
 In fact, if you ask these organizations, they’d actually recommend it.

-These is even a push now toward a bachelor’s degree in paralegal studies or bachelor’s in combination with a post-bac certificate becomes the new standard for paralegals, and the movement is starting to gain some backing.
+There is a push now to see to it that a bachelor’s degree in paralegal studies or bachelor’s in combination with a post-bac certificate becomes the new standard for paralegals, and the movement is starting to gain some backing.
 For example, the NFPA recommends students pursue a four-year degree to enter the paralegal profession, and the ABA recommends that institutions that don’t already offer a bachelor’s degree for paralegals enter into matriculation agreements with four-year colleges and universities to accept transfer students.

 ABA, AAfPE, NFPA and NALA Recommendations Include General Education Courses

-There’s a general consensus that the programs that include general education courses along with paralegal core and specialty courses provide the best preparation for becoming a well-rounded paralegals with strong writing and communication skills.
+There’s a general consensus that the programs that include general education courses along with paralegal core and specialty courses provide the best preparation for becoming a well-rounded paralegal with strong writing and communication skills.
 The tried and tested post-degree certificate in paralegals studies (post-associate’s or post-bac) builds off an existing undergraduate education to accomplish this, while dedicated associate’s and bachelor’s degree programs in paralegal studies accomplish the same thing in one program.

 ABA approval is only granted to programs that include at least 18 semester hours of general education.
-The ABA places such an emphasis on a well-rounded education that it prefers for students to complete all general education courses before taking legal specialty courses, which would be the case with an associate’s in paralegal studies or post-associate’s certificate as the minimum.
+The ABA places such an emphasis on a well-rounded education that it recommends students complete all general education courses before taking legal specialty courses, which would be the case with an associate’s in paralegal studies or post-associate’s certificate as the minimum.
 Students in ABA-approved programs must be able to demonstrate writing proficiency at the college level and competency in oral communication.

 AAfPE member schools also must offer programs that include at least 18 semester hours of general education.
 The AAfPE recognizes individuals as meeting entry-level requirements if they hold an associate or bachelor’s degree in paralegal studies specifically, but also recognizes equivalent coursework that may have been completed as part of any associate’s, bachelor’s, certificate, or master’s degree program, a statement that emphasizes the value the organization places on general education.